florinpop17/app-ideas/Projects/1-Beginner/Dynamic-CSSVar-app.md

 ## User Stories

--   [ ] User can see three two boxes to be used to enter a User ID and Password along with 'Cancel' and 'Login' buttons underneath them.
+-   [ ] User can see two boxes to be used to enter a User ID and Password along with 'Cancel' and 'Login' buttons underneath them.
 The default background color of the text boxes is white.
 -   [ ] User can enter a user id and password into the text boxes.